 Unsweetened cocoa powder has an intense flavor and is slightly acidic whereas Dutch-processed cocoa is much milder in taste.

-Baking soda, on the other hand, acts as a leavening agent, resulting in airy light treats.
+Baking soda, on the other hand, is a leavening agent, resulting in airy light treats.

 To substitute for Dutch-processed cocoa powder when baking, combine one teaspoon of baking soda with two tablespoons of unsweetened cocoa powder to achieve similar results; however, replace regular flour with an equal amount of self-rising flour for better results.